yaronf/I-D/STAR/draft-sheffer-acme-star.md

 {: #proto-auto-renewal}

-The CA automatically re-issues the certificate (using the same CSR) before it expires and publishes it to the URL that the CDN has come to know at the end of the bootstrap phase.
-The CDN downloads and installs it.
+The CA automatically re-issues the certificate (using the same CSR) before it expires and publishes it to the URL that the NDC has come to know at the end of the bootstrap phase.
+The NDC downloads and installs it.
 This process goes on until either:

 - DNO terminates the delegation, or